Yawnder/Retkon.Fractions/README.md

 var fraction = FractionUtility.Create(0.1484354748);
 Console.WriteLine(fraction);	// { 742177 / 5000000 }
 ```
+Note: The `AfterCreateDefaultTransformation` static property on `FractionUtility` applies after a Fraction is approximated, but before it returned.
+It's typically used for automatically rounding Approximated fractions.

 #### SameBase
 Finds the Least Common Denominator (LCD) of all fractions, and returns them all with that Denominator.
 ```cs